-Survey questions come in two main varieties: open-ended and close-ended.
+Survey questions come in two main varieties: open-ended and closed-ended.

 When creating excellent online surveys, it’s critical you make proper use of both question types and know exactly when to use each one across customer touchpoints and behaviors.

-Close-ended survey questions give a limited set of answer options.
-As such they don’t allow the respondent to provide a unique or unanticipated answer, rather they offer specific feedback about a focused area.
+Closed-ended survey questions give a limited set of answer options.
+As such they don’t allow the respondent to provide a unique or unanticipated answer, rather they offer specific customer feedback about a focused area.

 - Dichotomous or two-point questions: (e.g yes or no)

 - Multiple questions: (A, B, C, D or E)

 - Scaled questions: that is, making use of rating scales (e.g semantic differential)

 Open-ended questions are those which require more thought than a simple one-word answer.
 There are no predefined answers, and respondents can create their own answers.
 The answers could come in the form of a list, a few sentences or something longer such as a speech, paragraph or essay.